Roti (1 Medium (7 Inches)) and Roti (1 Medium (7 Inches))

 Stay Hydrated

-Drink water before and during your meal to help manage blood sugar spikes.
+Drink plenty of water before and during your meal to aid digestion and maintain stable blood sugar levels.

 Discover